Patrick Le Quément

 Le Quément's motto is Design = Quality, and says his structural changes of Renault design were to develop an independent and innovative formal language: "Up to just a few years ago, I would have given you the name of individual products – but today I would be more inclined to say Renault Design.
 So basically we have abandoned what I call 'styling esperanto', namely the formal language used by most other manufacturers".

 In 1987 Le Quément was appointed Senior Vice President of Quality and Corporate Design in 1995, when he also joined the Renault Management Committee.
 He is the head of Joint Design Policy Group formed by Renault-Nissan design body, since it was founded in 1999.
 Louis Schweitzer asked him to analyse the design organisation of Nissan in 1999.
 Le Quément advised establishment of a head designer position, divorced from industrial tasks.
 Carlos Ghosn, in charge of Nissan, asked Le Quément to draw up a shortlist of designers for this position.
 Shiro Nakamura was Le Quément's favourite and became head designer at Nissan.

 In 2002 he was the winner of the Lucky Strike Designer Award, and he sits on the board of the Europa Academy for Automotive Excellence.

 Then, Ghosn, CEO of Renault Group, asked Le Quément to prepare his retirement from Renault, advising his successor.
 Laurens van den Acker was then hired at Renault.
 On 10 April 2009, Le Quément announced his retirement in October 2009.
 He was replaced at Renault by Laurens van den Acker.

+In 2012, he co-founded "The Sustainable Design School" with Maurille Larivière and Marc Van Peteghem, a school for sustainable design and innovation based in Nice.

+After retiring from Renault, Le Quément started doing exterior design work for Lagoon catamaran, a division of Groupe Beneteau.